Call to Action

 Become involved on your school’s committees including the PTA, Principal’s Advisory Council and your school’s educational foundation.

 Find out what curriculum your school uses and if it’s an evidence-based Structured Literacy approach.
-Most reading programs are NOT backed by Science (read more about that here, in Education Week).
+Most reading programs are NOT backed by Science (read more about that in Education Week).
 Structured Literacy is the most effective way to teach ALL children to read, but we need to help raise awareness for the Science of Reading and advocate for change.

-Educate and Advocate
+Educate and Advocate with Policy Makers:

 There are so many ways to help raise awareness through education and advocacy for Structured Literacy and the Science of Reading.